aws-samples/reinvent2021-aim408-high-performance-cost-effective-model-deployment-amazon-sagemaker/README.md

 ## Load testing
 Once the two endpoints are up and running, we can proceed to conduct load testing.
 Load testing related code is in [load-testing](./load-testing/) directory in the repo.

-To start we need to get the test data to the instance in the terminal,
+To start we need to get the held-out test data from S3 bucket to the instance in the terminal.
+The file is generated and uploaded by the notebook [churn-model-training-hosting.ipynb](./churn-model-training-hosting.ipynb).

 ```shell
 cd ./load-testing/